-You can use \\attribute\\((section("name"))) to place a function or variable in a separate ELF section.
+You can use \\attribute\\((section("name"))) to place a function or variable in a separate ELF section, where name is a name of your choice.
 You can then use a scatter file to place the named sections at specific locations.